Docker network security

 **The Need for Observability**

-Not only do you need to implement good docker security options, but you also need to concern yourself with the recent observability tools.
-So we need proper observability of the state of security and the practices used in the containerization environment, and we need to automate this as much as possible.
-Not just to automate the development but also the security testing, container scanning, and monitoring.
+Not only do you need to implement good Docker security options, but you also need to be concerned about the recent observability tools.
+So, we need proper observability of the state of security and the practices used in the containerization environment, and we need to automate this as much as possible—not just the development but also the security testing, container scanning, and monitoring.

 You are only as secure as the containers you have running.
-You need to have observability into systems and applications and be proactive in these findings.
-It is not something you can buy and is a cultural change.
+You need to be observable in systems and applications and proactive in these findings.
+It is not something you can buy; it is a cultural change.
 You want to know how the application works with the server, how the network is with the application, and what data transfer looks like in transfer and a stable state.

 What level of observation do you need so you know that everything is performing as it should?
 There are several challenges to securing a containerized environment.
 Containerized technologies are dynamic and complex and require a new approach that can handle the agility and scale of today’s landscape.
 There are initial security concerns that you must understand before you get started with container security.
 This will help you explore a better starting strategy.